 Switching things up can be fun and it certainly feels new and different.
 So getting a makeover for yourself or your house is a fun project to have in retirement.
 So get a new haircut, have your make-up done by a pro or buy a new outfit.
 Do this with a friend or family member to make it even more fun.
 And if you don’t feel like do a total house makeover you can start by decluttering, rearrange or redecorate a room.
 Move furniture to spice things up.

-Did you know that there’s an awesome Masterclass available when it comes to interior design?
+Remember that I mentioned the MasterClass platform?
+There’s an awesome Masterclass available when it comes to interior design!
 Renowned interior designer Kelly Wearstler teaches interior design on Masterclass.
 She is famous for modern American design and influenced the rise of designer hotels.
 In her Masterclass, she shares her knowledge.

 I hope you’ve found some inspiration to have fun in retirement.
 I always try to be as helpful as possible when writing my articles.
-I love to do research about retirement, and inspiring retirees you like you to get the most out of their retirement.
+I love to do research about retirement, and inspire retirees like you to get the most out of their retirement.

 The following articles might be interesting for you to read as well: